avi-jain/react-weatherapp/README.md

-Simple implementation of Reflux, to display a static list.
-Uses Github's Fetch for making http requests.
+Simple implementation of a Weather App using OpenWeatherMap API for weather information and Github's Fetch for making http requests.